aws-samples/aws-serverless-auth-workshop/workshop/content/optional/associate/_index.en.md

 ### High-Level Instructions

-In the IAM console, assocate the **WildRydesAPI-StandardUserPolicy** with your Cognito Identity Pool's authenticated user role to provide all authenticated users access to invoke operations the **/ride** path.
+In the IAM console, associate the **WildRydesAPI-StandardUserPolicy** with your Cognito Identity Pool's authenticated user role to provide all authenticated users access to invoke operations the **/ride** path.

 {{% expand "Step-by-step instructions (expand for details)" %}}